-After completing this major you might pursue careers in landscape management, urban horticulture, forest or environmental management, land-care and wildlife conservation or forest carbon investment and accounting.
+After completing this major you might pursue careers in landscape management, community engagement, ecological restoration, urban horticulture, forest or environmental planning, biodiversity conservation or forest carbon investment and accounting.

-Many of our graduates have found rewarding careers in government agencies such as the Department of Environment, Land, Water, and Planning, VicForests, Parks Victoria, Melbourne Water.
+Our graduates have found rewarding careers in government agencies such as the Department of Environment, Land, Water, and Planning, VicForests, Parks Victoria, Melbourne Water.
 Many also gain employment in private companies, local councils and non-government organisations.